Home

 4. Strings that have been ground to a flat surface will help to keep your frets from wearing out.
 Fret leveling and polishing is expensive.
 You will probably need to shop online for these strings.

-5. Cryogenic treated strings are frozen to make them tougher and last longer by altering the crystal structure of the metal.
-They cost more but this might be a way to get your favorite strings to last longer for you.
+5. Cryogenically treated strings are frozen to make them tougher and last longer by altering the crystal structure of the metal.
+They cost more, but this might be a way to get your favorite strings to last longer for you.

 The price of freedom of expression is hard work, practice and finding out which guitar strings help you to express who you are.
 Don't be afraid to experiment - look what it did for Edison.